Most people spend more time planning a one-week vacation than they spend planning their life.

 The more detailed you are, the better.
 The examples I’m providing are very brief, so when you do this exercise, make your answers longer, as appropriate.

-3. Create an Overarching Plan for Each Area of Your Life
+3. Create an Overarching Plan or Goal for Each Area of Your Life

 Create an overarching plan for each area of your life.
 This means you are going to decide how to get from where you are now (your inventory) to where you want to be (your visions).